ZixuanXu0116/2023-24-NBA-Championship-Prediction/README.md

 python3 code/scraping/get_game_schedule.py
 ```

+For the 'result' column for season 2024 are all 0s, they are not the real result, we will predict the result for 2024

 ***The output is saved into the database in the tables named regular_game_schedule_data.***

 ***Build Up the Model and Simulation***